One view plus 3 steps

 Customising

 In particular, the ease of navigation and the response time experienced by the visitor can be improved by submitting the form using asynchronous requests.
 Programming in this way, using AJAX is complex.
-But SPIP and CVT radically simplify the treating of your forms by AJAX.
+But SPIP and CVT radically simplify the treating of your forms using AJAX.

 Compatibility with SPIP’s previous dynamic forms